x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/batch-migration-to-microsoft-365-groups.md

 The following known issues can occur during a typical public folders to Microsoft 365 Groups migration.

-- The script that transfers SMTP address from mail-enabled public folders to Microsoft 365 or Office 365 group only adds the addresses as secondary email addresses in Exchange Online.
+- The script that transfers SMTP address from mail-enabled public folders to Microsoft 365 or Office 365 groups only adds the addresses as secondary email addresses in Exchange Online.
 Because of this, if you have Exchange Online Protection (EOP) or Centralized Mail Flow setup in your environment, will have issues sending email to the groups (to the secondary email addresses) post-migration.

 - If the .csv mapping file has an entry with invalid public folder path, the migration batch displays as **Completed** without throwing an error, and no further data is copied.